cgspeck/docker-terrasync/README.md

 -e PUID=1000 | User ID
 -e PGID=1000 | Group ID
--e REMOVE_ORPHANS=false | If true, will be passed to `terrasync.py` and cause it to delete orphaned files in the mount
+-e REMOVE_ORPHANS=false | If true, will be passed to `terrasync.py` and cause it to delete orphaned files in the mount -e CONNECTION_COUNT=20 | If using the crawl option, how many simultaneous connections to use

 ### User / Group Identifiers